fenago/react-graphql-course/graphql-labs/graphql-md/Lab10.0.md

 requests using JWT tokens.
 JSON Web Token (JWT) is a long string that identifies the logged in user.

-Once the user logs in successfully, the server generates a JWT token.
-This token distinctly identifies a log.
-In other words, the token is a representation of user\'s identity.
-So next time, when the client comes to the server, it has to present this token to get the required resources.
-The client can be either a mobile application or a web application.

 ![Express JWT Module](./images/express_jwt_module.jpg)

 Illustration